pip-services/pip-services-docs/content/en/net/commons/refer/descriptor.md

 ### Description
 The Descriptor class provides you with a component locator.
 This locator is often used in the PipServices toolkit.
 It locates components using the following fields:

-- **Group:** a package or just named group of components, like "pip-services".
+- **Group:** package or just named group of components, like "pip-services".
 - **Type:** logical component type that defines it's contract, like "persistence" .
 - **Kind:** physical implementation type, like "mongodb".
 - **Name:** unique component name, like "default".